jeffwoodford27/PyFGH/PyFGH/README.md

 Instructions:
 1. Run main.py.
 A GUI window will pop up.
 2. Enter the number of dimensions (D), corresponding to the number of vibrations to be considered in the problem.
-3. Click on "Get Values".
+3. Click on "Get N,L Values".
 In the input box, enter the N and L values for each dimension.
 These must be given in the same order as specified in the potential energy file (see below).
 For coordinates describing stretches, the unit of L is bohr.
 For coordinates describing angles, the unit of L is radians.
 4. Select the number of cores desired for the calculation.
 If a value greater than 1 is selected, construction of the kinetic and potential energy matrices is performed in parallel using process-based multiprocessing.
+5. Click "Get Equilibrium Coordinates".
+Select the filename of the equilibrium coordinate file (described below).
-5. Select the number of desired eigenvalues to be returned.
+6. Select the number of desired eigenvalues to be returned.
 The eigenvalue corresponds to the energy of a vibrational state.
 Selecting the minimum allowable value (2) means to only select the ground and first excited state.
-6. Select the eigenvalue calculation method, either "Sparse Matrix" or "Full Matrix".
+7. Select the eigenvalue calculation method, either "Sparse Matrix" or "Full Matrix".
 If "Full Matrix" is selected, then the complete Hamiltonian matrix is diagonalized.
 If "Sparse Matrix" is selected, then sparse matrix techniques are used to find only the number of eigenvalues requested above.
 If the size of your problem is very large, Sparse Matrix should be selected.
-7. Choose "Read Equilibrium Structure from File".
-A dialog box pops up and the coordinates of the equilibrium geometry of the molecule must be input, as a CSV file.
-The format for this file is as follows.
+8. Click "Choose Potential Energy Method", and then choose either "Read From File" or "Calculate With Psi4".
+    8a.
+If you choose "Read From File", select the potential energy file (described below).
+    8b.
+If you choose "Calculate With Psi4", select the model chemistry you wish for Psi4 to use.
+9. Click "CALCULATE!" to kick off the calculation.

+The Equilibrium Structure File

 The first line should contain:
 Charge,Multiplicity